omnimail/omnimail/README.md

 #### Installation

-To use the Mandrill sender class, you will need to install the `mandrill/mandrill` library using composer.
+To use the Mandrill mailer class, you will need to install the `mandrill/mandrill` library using composer.

 ```
 composer require mandrill/mandrill